 - Is Drawing a Language?
 Can we say things with drawings that are hard to say with words?

-- Name your Medium post: Week 5 – Art Activity – Drawing
+- Name your blog post: Week 5 – Art Activity – Drawing

 Our artists this week are Kara Walker and Russell Crotty.
 Walker is known for her silhouette artworks which we can think of as “drawing with scissors”.
 Crotty makes elaborate drawings on spheres.
 Both artists heavily use the essence of drawing, but in ways slightly different from our stereotypes of what drawing is or can be.

 - is it “Drawing”?

 - what is she saying with her work?

 - how does her style help or hurt in communicating her ideas?